DataStax-Examples/cluster-topology-java/README.md

 ### Prerequisites

 * Java 8
-* An Apache Cassandra(R) cluster is running and accessible through the contacts points identified by basic.contact-points (see application.conf).
+* A Cassandra cluster is running and accessible through the contacts points identified by basic.contact-points (see [application.conf](/src/main/resources/application.conf)).

 ### Running